-A system that cannot be actively monitored must have a schedule which is determined by the risk posture that is to identify the frequency of the checks.
+A system that cannot be actively monitored must have a scheduled frequency of the checks which is determined by the risk posture.

 Security patching status must be reported to the SESLHD Information Security Governance Council (ISGC) bi-annually.

 4.6 Fit for Purpose